mariusschulz/styx-cli/README.md

 $ styx input.js --format dot
 ```

-To export the control flow graph of a specific function in DOT format, provide the function ID via `--graph`:
+To export the control flow graph of a single function in DOT format, provide its ID via `--graph`:

 ```
 $ styx input.js --format dot --graph 1